-Ski bibs provide greater coverage and protection.
-They eliminate the gap between the bottom of your ski jacket and the top of your ski pants where it’s common for snow to creep in and make you uncomfortable.
+Ski bibs provide excellent coverage and protection.
+They eliminate the gap between the bottom of your ski jacket and the top of your ski pants, where snow is common to creep in and make you uncomfortable.

-Since bibs don’t require belts, they are more comfortable to wear and give more freedom to move which is especially important when skiing.
+Since bibs don’t require belts, they are more comfortable to wear and give more freedom to move, which is especially important when skiing.